mapbender/mapbender-documentation/en/elements/basic/layertree.rst

 By enabling **Show base sources**, instances that have been loaded as a base source in the application are displayed in the Layertree.

 If you activate **Autoopen**, the Layertree is open by default and does not need to be activated by clicking on a button or the unfolding of a sidepane.
-The **Title** of the element is displayed in the "Layouts" list and allows you to distinguish between different layertrees.
+The **Title** of the element is displayed in the :ref:`layouts` list and allows you to distinguish between different layertrees.

 Via the **Menu** a number of functions can be activated, which are then available in the layertree.